 Morning: ZSL London Zoo

-Begin your day with a trip to one of London's most popular attractions – ZSL London Zoo.
+Begin your day out with the kids with a trip to one of London's most popular attractions – ZSL London Zoo.
 Located in the heart of The Regent's Park, the zoo has more than 16,000 animals to discover.
 Come face-to-face with all kinds of animals – from the magnificent tigers in Tiger Territory to the playful penguins in their Penguin Beach home.
 There's also a petting zoo, where kids can stroke and feed sheep, donkeys and llamas.

 Arrive at London Zoo in style with the London Waterbus Company's canal boat service along Regent's Canal from either Camden Lock or Little Venice.
 You'll even miss the queues as you enter through a special canal gate!